top of page

 Partners & Donors

 The Indigenous community is often unseen, and their artifacts are showcased in museums as though they are a civilization from a time past.
 They are an ancient community, one that existed time immemorial, but one that is still living and active today.
 They are a community that reveals who we were, who we are, and who we can become.
-This project will shed light on the past, tell stories of the present, and hope for a more integrated and seen future.
+We want to shed light on the past, tell stories of the present, and hope for a more integrated and seen future.

 bottom of page